 CURWOOD: So what has EPA decided to do about these flea collars?

 ROTKIN-ELLMAN: So, the brand name for tetrachlorvinphos is called Hartz.
 They have a number of products, but usually you can see the name Hartz on the label somewhere.
-And then, propoxur containing products can go by a whole list of names, Biospot, Sergeants, Zodiac.
+And then, propoxur containing products can go by a whole host of names, Biospot, Adams, Zodiac, Sergeants.
 Those are all examples of products that contain propoxur, but it’s really important to actually take a look at the active ingredient and look for the word propoxur as well because they do change the names quite a bit.

 ROTKIN-ELLMAN: Well, pets are mammals too, and unfortunately these two pesticides tetrachlorvinphos and propoxur really interfere with the nervous system of mammals too.
 There are some good rules of thumb for preventing harm to both pets and kids when you’re talking about using pesticides.